matheusdutra0207/sensorFusionRos/README.md

 This project use the package [robot localization](http://wiki.ros.org/robot_localization) to fuse the robot poses estimation.
 The poses are estimated by two methods: [3D visual reconstruction](https://github.com/matheusdutra0207/is-reconstruction) and [ACML](http://wiki.ros.org/amcl) (Monte Carlo localization).

+## Dependencies:

+[Ros-map-server-microsservice](https://github.com/vinihernech/ros-map-server-microsservice): provide the environment map for ros and PIS.

 ## Robot localization package

 The use of the robot_localization package is very well explained in this links: